anshul98ks123/YelpCamp/README.md

 # YelpCamp
-A RESTful website of exploring different campgrounds around the world.
+A RESTful website for exploring different campgrounds around the world.

 ## Features
 1. Authentication using passport.